Pregnancy Do’s and Pregnancy Dont’s

 With so many people giving their opinion on what to do and what not to do during pregnancy, it becomes hard to determine what is fact and what is fiction.
 Below is a list of some of the more important factors to consider in regards to pregnancy do’s and don’ts.

 Food during pregnancy

 Certain foods need to be avoided during pregnancy.
-Listeria, which is caused by uncooked meats, some seafood, unpasterized milk and soft cheeses, can cause birth defects, miscarriages and stillbirth.
+Listeria, which is caused by uncooked meats, some seafood, unpasteurized milk, and soft cheeses, can cause birth defects, miscarriages, and stillbirth.
 Here is an interesting article on diet during pregnancy.

-Smoking during pregnancy is definitely a no no. It has been linked to a low birth weight, miscarriage and premature birth in many different studies.
-Second hand smoke poses the same dangers during pregnancy, and should be avoided at all costs.
+Smoking during pregnancy is definitely a no-no. It has been linked to low birth weight, miscarriage, and premature birth in many different studies.
+Second-hand smoke poses the same dangers during pregnancy and should be avoided at all costs.

 Safety around the house